festverse/metaforge/README.md

-# ⚡ MetaForge — Meta Tag Generator & Auditor
+# ⚡ MetaForge: Meta Tag Generator & Auditor

 A free, open-source tool for generating and auditing HTML meta tags for SEO and social media sharing.
 Built with Next.js (App Router) and deployed on Vercel.